beancoding/DonateMe/README.md

 Is a peer to peer donation website?

-More to come on this…
+More to come on this)